conal/paper-2021-language-derivatives/To do.md

 ## Did

+*   Mention the *non-idempotence* of this notion of languages, due to choice of equivalence relation.
+*   Maybe mention logical equivalence vs proof isomorphism again in the Related Work section.
 *   Wouter's paper
 *   Mention OstermannJabs2018.
 *   Maybe demote sections 4 (Reflections), 5 (Symbolic Differentiation), and 6 (Automatic Differentiation) into subsections of a new section called "From languages to parsing".